hn/seagate-blackarmor-nas/README.md

 me:

 - :construction_worker: Hard disk drives 1 and 2 are connected to a 88SE6121 SATA-II
   controller, which is connected via PCIe.
-The controller is working, unfortunately the hard drives are _not_ beeing detected.
+The controller basically works, unfortunately the hard drives are _not_ beeing detected.

 - Hard disk drives 3 and 4 are connected to the 88F6281 SoC (on chip peripherals, OCP)